Let’s look at the key reasons that are pushing Eastman Chemical Company (EMN) to new highs - News Daemon

 Technical Analysis of Eastman Chemical Company (EMN)

-Compared to the last year’s volume of 1.14 million, its volume of 1.03 million showed lagged in the last five days.
-As of the previous 9 days, the stock’s Stochastic %D was 62.99%.
-Additionally, its Average True Range was 2.60.
+Analysing the last 5-days average volume posted by the [Eastman Chemical Company, EMN], we can find that recorded value of 0.86 million was lower than the volume posted last year of 1.14 million.
+As of the previous 9 days, the stock’s Stochastic %D was 59.90%.
+Additionally, its Average True Range was 2.43.

-At the time of writing, stock’s 50-day Moving Average is $78.94, while its 200-day Moving Average is $94.80.
-Nevertheless, the first resistance level for the watch stands at $86.43 in the near term.
-At $87.76, the stock is likely to face the second major resistance level.
-The third major resistance level sits at $88.95.
-If the price goes on to break the first support level at $83.91, it is likely to go to the next support level at $82.72.
-Now, if the price goes above the second support level, the third support stands at $81.39.
+At the time of writing, stock’s 50-day Moving Average is $80.34, while its 200-day Moving Average is $93.96.
+Now, the first resistance to watch is $89.42.
+This is followed by the second major resistance level at $90.74.
+The third major resistance level sits at $91.81.
+If the price goes on to break the first support level at $87.03, it is likely to go to the next support level at $85.96.
+Now, if the price goes above the second support level, the third support stands at $84.64.

 Eastman Chemical Company (NYSE: EMN) Key Stats